BerSerK/notes/source/LearningMaterial.rst

 2. Coding, we need to learn at least two Programming Language, a low level one like C++, and a high level one Python.
 We can develop compute-intensive projects with the low level one, and we can finish projects in a fast way with the high level one. :

    a.
 C++ Primer.
 Hell not C++ Primer Plus.
 If you don't want to be a pure C++ Programmer, any C++ book is OK.
-   b. `Python <https://docs.python.org/2/tutorial/index.html>`_ as a scripting language, can highly enhance our working efficiency.
+   b. `Python <https://www.python.org/>`_ as a scripting language, can highly enhance our working efficiency.
+You can Learn it from `Python Tutorial<https://docs.python.org/2/tutorial/index.html>`_ in a week, if you know some thing about programming.
    c.
-Maybe you will be like to know about R, MATLAB, Mathematica, Fortran, Java.
+Maybe you will be like to know about R, MATLAB, Mathematica, Fortran, Java, Ruby.
 Even you need to know something about Erlang, LISP, Haskell, which are known as `Functional programming <https://en.wikipedia.org/wiki/Functional_programming>`_ .

 3. Algorithm: